mbarkhau/bumpver/CONTRIBUTING.md

 ...
 ```

+Normally make update only does something if you update one of the
+`requirements/*.txt` files has changed.
+If you know a dependency
+was updated, and `make update` is not having an effect, you can
+force the update using `make force update`.

 ### Vendoring

 Vendored dependencies are usually committed to git, but if you
-trust the package maintainer and the installation via vendor.txt,
+trust the package maintainer and the installation via `vendor.txt`,
 then it's not required.

 There are a few reasons to vendor a dependency: